vnkrtv/video-tracker/README.md

 | train        | 19 |
 | tv monitor   | 20 |

-To make application detectObjects multiple classes, you need specify special ```-c, --classes``` flag.
+To make application detect multiple classes, you need specify special ```-c, --classes``` flag.
 Example:
 - ```video_tracker --video-src /dev/video0 --model-path MobileNetSSD --classes {8,12}``` - in this case app will detectObjects only cats and dogs using camera /dev/video0